LordAlucard90/Angular-Tutorial/03 - Components and Databinding Deep Dive/readme.md

 ### @ViewChild

-Another method to call a reference from a template to a componentis `@ViewChild`.
+Another method to call a reference from a template to a component is `@ViewChild`.

 ```angular2html
 <input